HL7/davinci-crd/input/pagecontent/background.md

 CDS Hooks provides a mechanism for payers to advise clinicians on coverage requirements as part of their regular workflow - when ordering medications, making referrals, scheduling appointments, discharging patients, etc.  However, sometimes clinicians may be interested in learning about coverage requirements without going through the workflow steps within their CRD client.
 I.e. they don't want to actually create a referral, they just want to ask the question "what would the requirements be if I *wanted* to create a referral?

 Discussion of how a SMART on FHIR app can be used to trigger CDS Hooks from within an CRD client to perform such what-if scenarios can be found [here](foundation.html#smart-on-fhir-hook-invocation).
 CRD clients can use the general open-source SMART app.
 Payers might also choose to develop their own using the open-source SMART app as a base to inform their own development.
 This might be an appropriate option if there's a need for additional elements to be included in certain resources to determine full coverage requirements.

-##### Hook actions
-When a server responds to a CDS hook, one of the possible actions is to allow the user to [invoke a SMART App](https://cds-hooks.hl7.org/2.0/#link).
-Support for this option by payer systems is optional.
-Doing so allows the payer to provide a custom user interface to complete forms, navigate through decision support, review subsets of CRD client and/or payer data, etc.  The Da Vinci [Documentation Templates and Rules](http://www.hl7.org/fhir/us/davinci-dtr) implementation guide provides additional guidance and expectations on the use of CDS Hook cards to launch SMART Apps and how payer-provided SMART Apps should function.

 ### Architectural Approach
 The approach taken to meet the requirements of the Coverage Requirements Discovery use-case was selected after evaluating the various interoperability choices provided by FHIR.
 Specifically, the project team evaluated the possible architectural approaches as described in the HRex specification's [Approaches to Exchanging FHIR Data]({{site.data.fhir.ver.hrex}}/exchanging.html) guide.
 The following bullets describe the path choices driven by use-case requirements: